 Vocational Rehabilitation

-Vocational rehabilitation, or VR, programs exist in each state and territory.
-VR agencies support people with disabilities to find and keep competitive, integrated employment.
+Vocational rehabilitation, or VR, is a service offered and provided in each state and territory in the United States.
+VR aims to support people with disabilities to find and keep competitive, integrated employment.

 News & Features